danthegoodman1/EpicEpoch/README.md

 ### Performance test (buffer 10k)

+_Also tested with 1M buffer, didn't make a difference in this test._

 63-70 cores used at peak during the test
 55-65 cores used by the test runner
 <7GB of ram used